TylerMclaughlin/neji_calculator/README.md

 11  13/7 1071.701755  -28.298245
 12     2 1200.000000    0.000000
 ```
+This is a tidy scale with many familiar just intervals and no denominators are larger than 14.
 You can see that 2, 3, 5, 7, and 14 all occur on the denominator.
-But 6, the product of 2 and 3, is missing, because it was not explicitly passed to the calculator.
-Thus, should be able to see what the `-l` argument does -- it just limits the denominators to the ones explicitly passed.
+But the products are missing, because they were not explicitly passed to the calculator.
+The exception in this example is 14, the product of 2 and 7, which occurs in the .scl file, but occurs because it was explicitly passed.

 In general, limiting the denominators with the `-l` setting offers an alternative way to explore tunings in the space between JI and EDO.
+It is useful when you have many generators but don't want to super closely approximate the EDO.